 Forte can have some amazing offers on in early July and mid-August onwards saving a whopping third off your holiday if you are a family with two adults and two children under 12 sharing one room.

 Restaurants & Bars

-In the evenings we would recommend Sardo, sardinian specialties in a refined setting or Hell’s Kitchen which served a European with a innovative twist just right for our children as it is gourmet but in a relaxed fashion.
+In the evenings we would recommend Sardo, sardinian specialties in a relaxed setting and Pineta buffet.
 For a truly special night enjoy absolutely top Michelin-starred dining in La Terrazza San Domenico with Chef Massimiliano Mascia, of San Domenico di Imola (be prepared to spend big though).
 Be sure to speak to our team to ask which restaurants are included for you and what is available this year as restaurants do tend to change from year to year and season to season.

 We are tricky to please but we enjoyed Forte so much we are going back this year with all the children clamouring to take part in an Academy (Football, Netball and Dance) and the children’s clubs.
 Who knows for the first time in many years my husband might get some guilt-free time to ourselves.
 We loved the magical, care-free atmosphere that the resort manages to conjure up making you feel you are shut-away-from-the-world and life’s stresses and strains and your children can roam around within its gated complex with an independence they can’t enjoy in many places in the world anymore.